wilsonzhang6/CMPE-131-Grp10/README.md

-Your project should have a README.md file with

-a.
 Instructions on how to run your app. on the terminal, we type the following for Python version 3.8: python3 -m flask run